Bureau of Political-Military Affairs: Organization

-The bureau also includes the Principal Deputy Assistant Secretary of State for Political-Military Affairs, the Deputy Assistant Secretary of State for Peacekeeping, Programs, and Operations; the Deputy Assistant Secretary of State for Defense Trade Controls; the Deputy Assistant Secretary of State for Regional Security and Security Assistance; and the Deputy Assistant Secretary of State and Senior Advisor for Security Negotiations and Agreements, as well as the Senior Military Advisor to the Assistant Secretary of State for Political-Military Affairs, in the Bureau's Front Office.
+The bureau also includes the principal deputy assistant secretary of state for political-military affairs, the deputy assistant secretary of state for Peacekeeping, Programs, and Operations; the deputy assistant secretary of state for defense trade controls; the deputy assistant secretary of state for regional security and security assistance; and the deputy assistant secretary of state and senior advisor for security negotiations and agreements, as well as the senior military advisor to the assistant secretary of state for political-military affairs, in the bureau's front office.

 Budget

-In fiscal year 2015, PM's operating budget, including salaries, was approximately $161 million.
-PM's total FY 2015 foreign assistance funding was approximately $7 billion.
+In fiscal year 2015, the bureau's operating budget, including salaries, was approximately $161 million.
+Its total FY 2015 foreign assistance budget was approximately $7 billion.